 - Commercial Property Insurance: To protect your employees’ property (things they store in their vehicle while they are at work), you can also sign up for commercial property insurance.

-- Workers’ Compensation Insurance: Workers’ compensation insurance is required in most states.
+- Workers’ Compensation Insurance: Workers’ compensation insurance is required in every state except Texas.
 This insurance covers medical costs and lost wages for work-related injuries.

 The next step you should take in starting your business is to create a solid online presence and marketing plan.